If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 All of the standard push-up rules apply.

-3) Decline Close Grip Push-Up
+Decline Close-Grip Push-Up

 This variation combines the previous two exercises.
 Put your feet up on a box or bench and continuously bring your hands closer together until they can touch just like you did in step 2.

-4) The Wide Grip Push-Up
+The Wide Grip Push-Up

 In the wide push-up, simply set your hands much further than shoulder width.
 In order to do it properly, you will have to flare your elbows out more than a standard push-up.

 Dips are another great exercise you can add to your pressing tool belt.
-Just make sure that you can maintain a stable shoulder position throughout the exercise.
+To do them, you will need dip bars or two sturdy objects that can support your weight.

-Advanced Calisthenic Chest & Tricep Exercises
+Advanced Calisthenics Chest & Tricep Exercises

 Lastly, here are some of the more difficult push-up variations.

-1) Uneven Pushups
+Uneven Pushups

 The uneven push-up begins to train each arm individually.